On Almost Strong Approximation in Reductive Algebraic Groups: Introduction

 Finally, for a finite (separable) extension $F/K$ of global fields, we let $\mathrm{Spl}(F/K)$ denote the set of nonarchimedean valuations $v$ of $K$ that split completely in $F$ (cf. \cite[p.
 49]{Neu}).

 Here is our main result on almost strong approximation in connected reductive groups.
 Before formulating it, we recall that the (Galois) twists of a split semi-simple group by (Galois) cocycles with values in the group of {\it inner} automorphisms of the latter are called {\it inner forms}.
 Then for any semi-simple group there exists the minimal extension of the base field (which is automatically a finite Galois extension) over which the group becomes an inner form of a split group.
 Furthermore, we assume that all relevant finite extensions of the base field are contained in its fixed algebraic closure. \begin{thm} For a connected reductive algebraic group $G$ defined over a number field $K$, we let $T = Z(G)^{\circ}$ (resp., $H = [G , G]$) denote the maximal central torus (resp., the maximal semi-simple subgroup) so that $G = TH$ is an almost direct product.
 Set $E=PM$, where $P/K$ is the minimal splitting field of $T$ and $M/K$ is the minimal Galois extension over which $H$ becomes an inner form of a $K$-split group.
 If $S \subset V^K$ contains $V^K_{\infty}$ and satisfies $\mathfrak{d}_K(S \cap \mathrm{Spl}(E/K)) > 0$ then the closure $\overline{G(K)}^{(S)}$ is a finite index normal subgroup of $G(\AF_{K,S})$ with abelian quotient, and thus $G$ has almost strong approximation with respect to $S$.
-Furthermore, if $S$ is a tractable set of valuations containing a set of the form $V^K_{\infty} \cup (\mc{P}(L/K,\mc{C})\setminus\mc{P}_0)$ such that for some $\sigma \in \mathcal{C}$, we have